Lk2103/Azure-Governance-and-Security-Lab/Kubernetes/README.md

 I then proceeded with the login prompt through microsoft (needed to specify using --tenant and include myu tenant ID)

-next was to create a resource group that the AKS cluster can then go into
+Next was to create a resource group that the AKS cluster can then go into

 <img width="744" height="92" alt="image" src="https://github.com/user-attachments/assets/632ec221-b72d-48e0-b268-7aac8ff2b277" />